About The Developer

 There are strict noise limits we have to adhere to, and monitoring takes place after construction to ensure the project stays within these limits.

-We are working with Moray Council’s Environmental Health Section to agree how we will assess potential noise impacts.
-The results of all studies will be available to view when a planning application is submitted.
+Working with Moray Council’s Environmental Health Section we have assessed the potential noise impacts.
+The results of all studies are available to view in the application which can be reviewed here.

 Will there be any impact on wildlife?

-Ongoing monitoring at Berry Burn Wind Farm provides extensive knowledge of the ecology although fires during the summer of 2019 resulted in some extra work being completed to assess the impact of this.
+Ongoing monitoring at Berry Burn Wind Farm provides extensive knowledge of the ecology although wildfires during the summer of 2019 resulted in some extra work being completed to assess the impact of this.
 Independent experts have completed surveys and we are working with Scottish Natural Heritage.
-We will need to demonstrate that significant impacts on protected or notable species and habitats will be avoided.
+The application includes an outline Habitat Management Plan (HMP) to help deliver environmental benefits across the site throughout the operational period.
+The HMP includes measures to rewet habitats within the site which will also help to prevent future wildfires.
+The outline HMP can be viewed in Technical Appendix 10.3 located here.
 Our aim is to deliver increased improvements and show a biodiversity gain.

 What about traffic during construction?

 We are very aware of the need to minimise the impact on local residents during construction.
-It is likely that the same routes will be used as for the construction of Berry Burn Wind Farm.
+It is proposed to use the same route that was used for the construction of Berry Burn Wind Farm.
 Due to larger turbine components, certain sections of the route may require widening.
+Further information can be seen in Chapter 13 and Technical Appendix 13.1 of the submission documents which can be seen here.

 Will turbine lights be required?